KhronosGroup/glTF/specification/2.0/README.md

 <br>
 *&alpha;* = `max(roughness ^ 2, epsilon)`

 All implementations should use the same calculations for the BRDF inputs.
 Implementations of the BRDF itself can vary based on device performance and resource constraints.
-See [appendix](#appendix-a) for more details on the BRDF calculations.
+See [Appendix C](#appendix-c-brdf-implementation) for more details on the BRDF calculations.

-<a name="additionalmaps"></a>
 ### Additional maps
- The material definition also provides for additional maps that can also be used with the metallic-roughness material model as well as other material models like those defined in the KHR_materials_pbrSpecularGlossiness extension or the KHR_materials_common extension.
+ The material definition also provides for additional maps that can also be used with the metallic-roughness material model as well as other material models which could be provided via glTF extensions.

  Materials define the following additional maps:
 - **normal** : A tangent space normal map.
 - **occlusion** : The occlusion map indicating areas of indirect lighting.
 - **emission** : The emissive map controls the color and intensity of the light being emitted by the material.

-The following examples shows a material that is defined using 'pbrMetallicRoughness' parameters as well as additional texture maps:
+The following examples shows a material that is defined using `pbrMetallicRoughness` parameters as well as additional texture maps:

  ```
 {